 - A virtual meeting place where sellers and buyers can post and view listings of hays or straws that is for sale.

 - Agricultural related events as well as events happening at the Illinois State Fairgrounds in Springfield and the Du Quoin State Fairgrounds.

 - Illinois is 3rd in the nation for the number of farmers markets.
 Over 8,000 farmers markets across the country offer consumers farm-fresh, affordable, convenient, and healthy products such as: fruits, vegetables, cheeses, herbs, fish, flowers, baked goods, meat and much more.
 Please take this opportunity to search for a community or roadside farmers market near you.

-- Held in Springfield during the early spring, the Illinois Products Expo is a great opportunity for Illinois producers to showcase and sell their products.
+- Illinois Product Events are a great opportunity for Illinois producers to showcase and sell their products.

 - This farmers' market, located on the Illinois State Fairgrounds, is open Thursday evening from May to October and features locally produced Illinois products.

 - The community garden is a group of plots on the infield of the grandstand track of the Illinois State Fairgrounds.
 Space is provided to grow fresh produce, herbs, or other flowers and plants, in a friendly and safe environment.

 - Discover or rediscover your passion for American wines by visiting the many award-winning wineries throughout Illinois.